awsdocs/aws-deep-learning-amis/doc_source/tutorial-jupyter.md

 ## Navigating the Installed Tutorials<a name="tutorial-jupyter-nav"></a>

-Once you're logged in to the Jupyter server and can see the tutorials directory, you will be presented with folders of tutorials by each framework name\.
+Once you're logged in to the Jupyter server and can see the tutorials directory \(on Deep Learning AMI with Conda only\), you will be presented with folders of tutorials by each framework name\.
 If you don't see a framework listed, then tutorials are not available for that framework on your current DLAMI\.
 Click on the name of the framework to see the listed tutorials, then click a tutorial to launch it\.

 The first time you run a notebook on the Deep Learning AMI with Conda, it will want to know which environment you would like to use\.
 It will prompt you to select from a list\.
 Each environment is named according to this pattern: